-As our travel rhythms are currently changing, the camperization of vehicles is on the rise.
-The search for "wood to camperize a van" increases every day.
+As our travel rhythms are currently changing, the camper vehicles are on the rise.
+The search for "wood to camper a van" increases every day.
 Traveling by van allows us to travel the world at our own pace, we only need to turn it into our home on wheels for not missing anything on the road.

 Just as we want the best camper van, we should also want the best camper wood.

-The first step for campering a van is to choose the type of wood we want our camper furniture.
+The first step for camper a van is to choose the type of wood we want our camper furniture.
 The weight of this wood is a key point to take into consideration.

 Why is it Important to use a Light Wood and Reduce the Weight of our Furniture?